enathang/PseudOS/notes/notes.md

  - Figure out how to define constants as macros to improve code readability (ie PTE_SIZE rather than 8)

 ## Done Todo
+- Write dump heap and dump page table functions to trigger on page fault
+- Figure how to kalloc and add page to page table so supervisor can access it without infinitely recursing, since adding to page table calls kalloc
+    - Can I just add it during kalloc and because the page should already exist per mapping() call in machine, everything should be fine(ish)?
 - Get fibonacci unit test working
     - Now works; issue was my OS moved stack in opposite direction to gcc.
 So when I put stuff on the stack, the invoked C code, the stack would expand in the other direction and overwrite local variables.
 Thought of it during my nap (idling on my previously written comment that my stack direction